We value our local environment and recognise the important role we play in preserving and enhancing it for the benefit of our community.

 Trapping and releasing possums without possum-proofing your building will not solve the problem.

-Further information on possums is available from the Department for Water and Environment.
+Further information on possums is available from Department for Environment and Water.

 The rise of drone technology has seen an increase in the number of drones or remotely piloted aircraft (RPAs) for both recreational and commercial purposes.